 Most e-bike insurance policies will cover you for third-party liability, meaning that if you cause damage or injury to another person or their property, your insurer will pay out.
 That’s the minimum level of cover you should get, but you can also buy policies that cover you for theft, damage to your own bike, and personal accidents.

 How much it cost?

 The cost of e-bike insurance varies depending on a number of factors, including the value of your bike, where you live, and how often you ride.
+For example, e-dirt bikes are different from general electric bikes as they have more features and are designed for rough terrain.
+Therefore, the insurance cost will be different.
 But as a rough guide, expect to pay around £10-£20 per year for basic third-party liability cover.